 The game is an amazingly polished, sci-fi action adventure - accompanied throughout by a detailed story from start to finish.
 You'll discover a vast, almost open-world gameplay experience, that is both beautifully crafted, as well as truly immersive - so much so, it leaves us astounded each time we play it.

-There's no right or wrong way to play this game.
+There's no right or wrong way to play Stormland VR.
 There's the single player campaign for those who want to play the game their way.
 But for the more adventurous, play the campaign in co-op.
 It’s so much fun playing with a buddy.
 We like to scout out enemy locations and make our plan of attack before engaging in combat.

-As an aside, if you own the new Rift S headset, we recommend using good quality headphones as opposed the integrated ones.
+As an aside, if you own the new Rift S headset, or the Oculus Quest 2, via the link cable, we recommend using good quality headphones as opposed the integrated ones.

 You start the game as a humanoid robot gardener, Vespa, located on an exotic planet somewhere in a far distant galaxy.
 Here, humans and androids used to live in perfect harmony.
 Decades later you reboot to find yourself all alone, apart from occasional flashbacks of your distant past.

 The once tranquil planet has been transformed by the Tempest, who once attacked your civilisation.
 Now, it has created a settlement in the sky, Stormland.
 Although you don't know this at the beginning of the game, it becomes apparent later on as the story unfolds.

 You start off with amnesia but as you explore the world, your energy, damaged limbs and brain processor are gradually restored, revealing past memories from before the attack.
 These visions help you better understand what you have to do to restore your broken body to continue your quest.
 These visions are an integral part of the game as they serve as a kind of tutorial for you.
 You quickly learn how to use your controllers (hands) and move around.